Managing Apache Kafka® users

 adminrole is only available if all topics are selected (topic=*). -

-allow_host: (Optional) IP address the user is allowed to access the topic from.
+allow_host: (Optional) Allowed source IP address for this user.
 To specify multiple addresses, add the required number ofallow_hostoptions separated by commas.

 When you update user permissions, existing permissions get revoked and replaced with new ones.
 This means the command must always include a complete list of permissions to be assigned to the user.